 To show you the impact your gift in your will to GWAAC could have, we’ve produced a short booklet Give Life, with a gift in your will.
 Read about your charity’s journey from humble beginnings and how your gift could help save many more lives.
 You can download it or order your copy through the post.

 We are also very grateful to those who over the years have decided to transfer to GWAAC some or all of the funds they were about to receive through an inheritance.
 Changing a will after someone’s death requires a Deed of Variation, which must be signed within two years of the date of death and have the agreement of all the executors and beneficiaries.
 Giving to charity in this way can also help reduce the amount of inheritance tax due on an estate.
 Consulting a legal professional is always recommended.

 Why our supporters leave a gift in their will

 "GWAAC was my employer’s chosen charity.
-Visiting the base and meeting the crew inspired me to start fundraising, then I signed up to volunteer and became a lottery player.
-When updating my will it seemed natural to include GWAAC, for which I have such respect, and when I told the fundraising team they were immensely grateful.
-Using GWAAC’s online will-making partner Guardian Angel was so straightforward.
-I know my gift will help develop innovations in critical care as well as pay for daily lifesaving operations.
-I’m proud to have GWAAC in my will and encourage you to do the same."
+Meeting the crew at the base inspired me to start fundraising, then I signed up to the lottery and to volunteer.
+When updating my will it seemed natural to include GWAAC, for which I have such respect.
+When I told the fundraising team, they were immensely grateful.
+Using Guardian Angel to write my will online was so straightforward.
+I know my gift will help develop innovations in critical care.
+I’m proud GWAAC’s in my will and encourage you to do the same."